Fibrosis-Inflammation Lab

 • Safety: Primary side effects were diarrhea and nausea (mild to moderate).
 No severe hepatotoxicity signals.

-• Liver Steatosis and Inflammation: Reductions in hepatic triglycerides and suppression of inflammatory cytokines (TNF-α, MCP-1) in mice correlated with MRI-PDFF reductions (-30% to -50%) in clinical human trials.
+• Liver Steatosis and Inflammation: Reductions in hepatic triglycerides and suppression of inflammatory cytokines (TNF-α, MCP-1) in mice directionally align with MRI-PDFF reductions (-30% to -50%) seen in clinical trials.

-• Fibrosis Repair: Preclinical data suggested that the repair was a secondary promotion of "hepatocyte recovery" resulting from the relief of lipotoxicity and inflammation, rather than a direct anti-fibrotic effect.
-This aligns perfectly with the clinical results where MASH resolution and fibrosis improvement occurred in parallel.
+• Fibrosis Repair: Preclinical data suggest that the effect on fibrosis is a secondary "hepatocyte recovery" downstream of lipotoxicity and inflammation relief, rather than a direct anti-fibrotic effect — a framing that aligns directionally with the clinical observation that MASH resolution and fibrosis improvement occurred in parallel.

 3. The Next-Generation Frontrunners: Incretin-Based Therapies